Barry Stoneham

 Stoneham suffered a shocking injury in August 1994, breaking his leg after landing awkwardly from a marking contest in a game against Fitzroy at Princes Park.
 The injury and complications kept Stoneham out of action for the whole of the 1995 season.
 He made his comeback in round 1, 1996 and gradually improved his form.
 Stoneham was never the same after his leg injury, although his performances were of a sound standard and his leadership on the ground was well respected.
 He called it a day after Geelong's narrow loss to Hawthorn at the Docklands in the 2000 Elimination Final, the first finals match played at the Docklands.

 Stoneham has again joined forces with Brownless to form the Brownless Stoneham Club in 2012, a club that will hold functions for Geelong supporters.

+In 2020 he was named in the St Joseph's College team of champions, recognising the best VFL/AFL players to have attended the school.